UjjwalxD/Winkle-Bot/README.md

-# Flantic
+# winkle
-Flantic is a multipourpose bot with many features including(Utility, Moderation, Fun, Roles, Welcomer, Games, Vcroles, Logging, etc.)
+Winkle is a music bot with many features.